WebOrigami/docs/src/content/language/templates.md

 An Origami template file is an Origami file (a text file with a `.ori` extension) defining an [Origami expressions](/language/syntax.html) that either evaluates to a text string or to a function that returns text.

+Origami templates come in two forms.

+### Shorthand form

-The most common type of Origami template is a file that defines a template literal using an = equals sign and backtick characters.
+In the shorthand form, you define an Origami template literal using an `=` equals sign and backtick characters.
 Inside the backticks, placeholders marked with `\$\{ }` contain additional Origami expressions whose results are included in the final text:

 ```console
 $ cat greet.ori
 ${ samples.ori/templates/greet.ori }
 ```

-You can evaluate a template in the context of data, such as an object defined in a data file.
+The `_` underscore represents the template's input, so the expression `_/name` will get the `name` property of any object passed to the template:

 ```console
 $ cat alice.yaml